MileHacker Logo

 Connectivity Options

 Major Spanish mobile network operators, including Movistar, Vodafone, and Orange, serve Menorca.
-SIM cards are for buy at airport kiosks, stores that sell phones in Mahón and Ciutadella, and sometimes at larger supermarkets.
+SIM cards are for buy at airport kiosks, stores that sell phones in Mahón and Ciutadella, and sometimes at big supermarkets.
 A passport for registration.

-Prepaid data plans are widely available, quite affordable, and offer generous data allowances. eSIM services (e.g., Airalo, Holafly) are a good choice for numerous international travelers.
+Prepaid data plans are widely available, quite affordable, and offer generous data allowances. eSIM services (e.g., Airalo, Holafly) are a good choice for many international travelers.
 These activate before arrival, for immediate connectivity without a physical SIM card.
 Most places to stay have free Wi-Fi.
 4G coverage exists across the island, with 5G growing in urban areas.

 Postal Services